test

 Above: Algonquin mixed with Fresco – plant pot above is from IKEA

-3. Paint pots with textured paint until you achieve coverage.
+3. Paint small plant pots with the mixture until you achieve your desired coverage.

 Above: Champlain mixed with Fresco